 It?s one thing to stop taking a prescribed pill for pain or cold-symptom relief when you start to feel better.
 It?s another to take an unsafe dose of that medication, or to fail to take a drug that could help prevent a heart attack, stroke, or diabetes-related blindness or amputation.

-If you know you can?t afford the drug your doctor has prescribed, speak up about it.
+If you know you can?t afford the drug your health care provider has prescribed, speak up about it.
 A more affordable drug may exist.
-Or, if you doubt the medicine can really do that much good for you, let your doctor or pharmacist know.
+Or, if you doubt the medicine can really do that much good for you, let your provider or pharmacist know.
 This is your chance to learn all the facts and discuss alternatives.

 Q: How will I know the drug is working?